Questions About Subscriptions

 To order a subscription follow this link or call 617-482-2595 to order a free subscription brochure.
 Ordering 3 events makes you a subscriber and gives you lots of great benefits.
-The deadline for subscriptions to the 2018-2019 season was Friday, October 5 at 11:59 pm.
+The deadline for subscriptions to the 2019-2020 season was Thursday, October 18, 2019.

 Why Should I Become a Subscriber?

 Celebrity Series subscribers are often the only ones to attend sold-out performances by world-renowned artists, and subscribers receive a number of special benefits:

 - Subscribers receive Guaranteed Subscriber Prices - a substantial savings over box office prices

 - Renewing subscribers who choose seven (7) or more performances are given top priority for seating preference